cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 For instance, training should typically start with a large learning rate value that allows to explore more of the search space.
 The learning rate can then monotonically decay the closer the algorithm gets to convergence.
-In particular, the initial learning rate needs to be adapted to the size of the batch size.
+The initial learning rate needs to be adapted to the size of the batch size.

-Thus, in the case of ResNet50, studies have shown that scaling the initial learning rate up with the number of devices (i.e., the global batch size) is plays an important role in quickly achieving convergence.
+Thus, in the case of ResNet-50, studies have shown that scaling the initial learning rate up with the global batch size (i.e., the number of devices) plays an important role in quickly achieving convergence.

-In our ResNet50 example, we use the `PiecewiseConstantDecayWithWarmup <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/resnet50_tnt.py#L20>`__ schedule provided by the TensorFlow Models implementation, which is similar to the schedule introduced by [Goyal]_.
+In our ResNet-50 example, we use the `PiecewiseConstantDecayWithWarmup <https://github.com/cc-hpc-itwm/tarantella_models/blob/master/src/models/resnet/resnet50_tnt.py#L20>`__ schedule provided by the TensorFlow Models implementation, which is similar to the schedule introduced by [Goyal]_.